catamphetamine/libphonenumber-js/README.md

 formatNumber(parsedNumber, 'International') === '+1 213 373 4253'

 // Formats a result of `parseNumber()` function call in "extended" mode
-// when it's not a "valid" number but still a "possible" one. const possibleNumber = parseNumber('+11111111111', { extended: true }) formatNumber(possibleNumber, 'National') === '(111) 111-1111'
+// when it's not a "valid" number but is still a "possible" one. const possibleNumber = parseNumber('+11111111111', { extended: true }) formatNumber(possibleNumber, 'National') === '(111) 111-1111'
 formatNumber(possibleNumber, 'International') === '+1 111 111 1111'